 Well, I know you do.
-Your problem is you shouldn't.
+That's your problem.

-Cribbage turns to the piano.
+Cribbage swings his legs around the bench to face the piano.

 You didn't need the other guys in the Storm Kings to come up with a better bridge on that last so-called hit of yours.
 Pokey could have helped.